jxxcarlson/umuli/README.md

-# MU Demo
+# Umui Demo

-MU Demo is a small app to show how one can combine an editor, in this case a simple TextArea, with more than one Markup to Html compiler.
+Umui Demo is a small app which demonstrates the use of UMUI (Universal Markup Interface)

+to show how one can combine an editor, in this case a simple TextArea, with more than one Markup to Html compiler.
 By "Markup," we mean any Markup language, .e.g, Markdown or MiniLaTeX.

-This language integration accomplished by a module `Mu` which implements three data types and three functions.
+This language integration accomplished by a module `Umui` which implements three data types and three functions.
-The first data type discriminates among languages
+The first data type discriminates among languages, which for purposes of illustration are MiniLaTeX and a flavor of Markdown:

 ```elm
     type Lang